One of the most common discomforts out there that people experience regularly is acid reflux.

 The Main Takeaway

-Acid Reflux is a common problem that can be avoided and relieved naturally without the need for over the counter medication.
+Acid Reflux is a common problem that can be avoided and relieved naturally without the need for over-the-counter drugs that can cause unwanted side-effects.

-If acid reflux rears its head, now you have many tips in your tool box that you can access and try for yourself to soothe the problem without the need for antacids or another form of synthetic drug, that won't actually stop the cycle of acid reflux and heart burn.
+If and when acid reflux does occasionally show up, the tips we've suggested here will hopefully help you to avoid and soothe the problem, without the need for antacids or another forms of synthetic intervention which may not actually stop the cycle of acid reflux and heart burn moving forward.

 Tolman Self Care.